Shadow5ec/Python-Basics-Code/06_dictionaries.md

 #  Dictonary
-* topics covered *
+**topics covered**
-Dictionary creation
+- Dictionary creation
-Accessing values with []
+- Accessing values with []
-Adding key–value pairs
+- Adding key–value pairs
-Modifying values
+- Modifying values
-Deleting keys (del)
+- Deleting keys (del)
-Looping with:
+- Looping with:
   .items()
   .keys()
   .values()
-Sorting keys
+- Sorting keys
-Nesting:
+ -Nesting:
    list of dictionaries
    dictionary of dictionaries
    list inside dictiona

 A dictionary in Python is a collection of key-value pairs.
 Each key is connected to a value, and you can use a key to access the value associated with that key. a dictionary is wrapped in braces, {}.